-Come to think of it, the process of recruiting all of my body parts gives me greater peace, because I expanded my understanding what peace is.
+Come to think of it, the process of recruiting all of my body parts gives me greater peace because I expanded my understanding of what peace is.

 So, I can’t help but wonder.
 Can’t something that at first glance looks like war, be actually be peace in disguise?

 Kind of like me, as a recovering codependent, avoiding a talk with someone about an issue, because I’m afraid it will ruin the relationship … In almost all instances bringing issues to light … although never completely pleasant has always improved the relationship.
 In rare chances that it didn’t, relationships were redefined … either way, the seeming act of confrontation was actually a required peace process step.